lin404/COMSM3100_automated-trading/repory_5_overall.md

 Task5: performance comparison/analysis of the automated trading agents
 Description: Collect and analyze the data of the experiments.
 Assume there is no more code modification, 9 days in total are allocated to investigate the results of experiments.
 Milestones: Milestone is reached when the experiments and analysis of results are completed.
-Deliverable: Different scenarios will be designed and executed.
+Deliverable: Different scenarios will be designed and executed: the performance when AA and ZIP are applied in a single venue, the performance when AA and ZIP are applied in multiple venues.
 The combination will be AA vs. ZIP, ZIP vs. SHVR, AA vs. SHVE and AA vs. ZIP vs. SHVE.
 Each experiment will use different trader-strategy ratios and supply and demand schedules.
 Each experiment will be recorded and evaluated.
+Compare the performance when AA and ZIP are implemented in different situations.

 Task6: final write-ups
 Description: Summarize and modify the draft of the research process.
 Given that it's the research over two months, 10 days are allocated for writing up the thesis.